By L.Kenway BComm CPB Retired

 BACK TO >> The Concierge Desk

-Learning about the essential bookkeeping habits for reimbursement will keep your books audit ready.
+Vehicle reimbursement is one area where good bookkeeping habits really matter.
+Taking shortcuts will cost you.
 Because the rules for writing-off business use of auto expenses are complicated and very inflexible, CRA auditors will always examine them.
 So follow the rules closely if you want your deduction to pass a tax audit.

 CRA has three distinct sets of rules for vehicles used for business purposes.
 Choose the one that fits your circumstances to stay CRA compliant.

 CRA formally selects audit projects each year, targeting areas where non-compliance is common or where new rules have created gaps.
-The following are either current or past audit projects (which invites ongoing scrutiny) that directly affect home-based business owners.
-Each one has its own dedicated page because the rules are detailed enough to warrant a closer look.
+Some of the following are publicly announced 2026 enforcement priorities.
+Others began as formal audit projects and have remained areas of ongoing scrutiny.
+All of them directly affect home-based business owners.